olafur-palsson/olafur-palsson/README.md

 Visit
 * [olafur.net](olafur.net) if you're interested in my outdated portfolio.
-* [my StackOverflow](https://stackoverflow.com/users/9225733/caveman) for my SO profile.
+* [My StackOverflow](https://stackoverflow.com/users/9225733/caveman) for my SO profile.
-* [my Medium blog](https://olafur-palsson.medium.com/) to see a couple of articles I've written as a hobby.
+* [My Medium blog](https://olafur-palsson.medium.com/) to see a couple of articles I've written as a hobby.

 Thanks for visiting.\
 olafur-palsson